splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/20-otel-collector.md

 ## 2. Install the OpenTelemetry Collector using Helm

 We are going to install the Splunk distribution of the OpenTelemetry Collector in Operator mode using the Splunk Kubernetes Helm Chart for the Opentelemetry collector.
-First, we need to add the Splunk Helm chart repository to Helm and update so it knows where to find it:
+First, we need to add the Splunk Helm chart repository to Helm and update it so it knows where to find it:

 {{< tabs >}}
 {{% tab title="Helm Repo Add" %}}